MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{T}{he} purpose of graph representation learning is to transform the nodes in the graph into low-dimensional vector representations by certain methods.
-This low-dimensional vector representation can well maintain the node features, structural characteristics, and semantic information of the original graph, so it can be used for downstream semantic computing tasks, such as node classification, node clustering, and link prediction\cite{cui2018survey}.
-Then, it can be applied to knowledge question answering systems\cite{jiang2020reasoning}, recommendation systems\cite{wang2019multi}, social influence analyses\cite{qiu2018deepinf}, and other fields.
-In the early days, the traditional graph representation learning methods (e.g., DeepWalk\cite{perozzi2014deepwalk} and Node2Vec\cite{grover2016node2vec}) use different optimization strategies to optimize the hidden matrix of the neural networks and use this matrix as the low-dimensional vector representation of the network nodes.
-This type of methods needs to maintain a matrix in which the number of rows is equal to the number of nodes and the number of columns is equal to the dimension of the node vectors.
-Worse still, this type of methods does not have the ability of inductive learning, that is, only the nodes that appear in the training set can be represented, and they cannot represent new nodes without appearing in the training set\cite{hamilton2017inductive}.
+This low-dimensional vector representation can maintain the node features, structural characteristics, and semantic information of the original graph.
+Consequently, it can be used for downstream semantic computing tasks, such as node classification, node clustering, and link prediction \cite{cui2018survey}.
+This can lead to applications in knowledge question answering systems \cite{jiang2020reasoning}, recommendation systems \cite{wang2019multi}, social influence analyses\cite{qiu2018deepinf}, and other fields.
+In the early days, the traditional graph representation learning methods (e.g., DeepWalk\cite{perozzi2014deepwalk} and Node2Vec\cite{grover2016node2vec}) used different optimization strategies to optimize the hidden matrix of the neural networks and used this matrix as the low-dimensional vector representation of the network nodes.
+This type of method needs to maintain a matrix in which the number of rows is equal to the number of nodes and the number of columns is equal to the dimension of the node vectors.
+Worse still, this type of method does not have the ability of inductive learning, that is, only the nodes that appear in the training set can be represented; they cannot represent new nodes that do not appear in the training set\cite{hamilton2017inductive}.